July 23, 2020By Lance Baily

 French Podcast SIM Moove from Fouad Marhar: Bonjour à tous et bienvenue dans SIM Moove, le premier podcast de simulation en santé en Français, en collaboration avec le magasine SimZine.
 A travers chaque épisode de cette série, nous tenterons de mettre en lumière les acteurs et les initiatives qui font la simulation d’aujourd’hui et de demain dans le monde francophone.
 Et comme toujours merci de votre intérêt pour la simulation en santé.

-Welcome to the Simulation Operative where we discuss best practice and quality measures in the business of healthcare simulation operations with topics ranging from educational learning theories, business development and simulation technologies.
+The Simulation Operative: Welcome to the Simulation Operative where they discuss best practice and quality measures in the business of healthcare simulation operations with topics ranging from educational learning theories, business development and simulation technologies.
 Each episode is 15 minutes or less.

-On the 27th of November 2023 we launched our new PROMPTCast podcast, hosted by PROMPT core team members – Dr Katherine Lattey (Obstetrician) and Siân Harrington (Midwife).
+PROMPTCast Podcast: On the 27th of November 2023 Limbs & Things launched their new PROMPTCast podcast, hosted by PROMPT core team members – Dr Katherine Lattey (Obstetrician) and Siân Harrington (Midwife).
 Join us for the PROMPTCast!
 PROMPT (PRactical Obstetric Multi-Professional Training) provides training for maternity units; helping midwives, obstetrician, anaesthetists and other maternity team members to be more safe and effective.
 Whether you’re interested in maternity care, multi-professional training or want to hear what we’ve been up to we hope there’s something for everyone.
 This Podcast is designed for healthcare professionals.

 Other Recommendations and Submit More Podcasts